Community Behavioral Health Care Professional Loan Repayment Program

 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.

-ISAC is accepting Community Behavioral Health Care Professional Loan Repayment Program applications for the 2023 fiscal year (July 1, 2022 – June 30, 2023).
+ISAC continues to accept Community Behavioral Health Care Professional Loan Repayment Program applications for the 2024 fiscal year (July 1, 2023 – June 30, 2024).